WSWG: WB and UPN

 In order to find cash, Hutchens struck deals with two different companies related to the station.
 One was Venture Technologies Group, which granted a $50,000 loan and also filed in April 1998 to have the FCC license transferred to it.
 The other was Southern Nights Entertainment Corporation (SNE), owner of W17AB/WVUP-LP in Tallahassee, which in March 1998 entered into an agreement with Hutchens to run channel 44 under a local marketing agreement (LMA).
 The president of Southern Nights, Don Palmer, was unaware of the Venture Technologies deal until two months later.
 When Hutchens could not pay the loan to Venture, it sued for the money.
 A new lease agreement and deal to purchase 51 percent of the station was entered in September 1998, owing to HCI's heavy indebtedness.
-On its first attempt to buy the station alright, however, legal fallout from the pending Venture suit delayed the transfer.
+On its first attempt to buy the station outright, legal fallout from the pending Venture suit delayed the transfer.
 After Venture's suit was dropped in February 1999, Southern Nights reached another deal in February 2000 to buy the station.
 However, by the time the FCC had granted approval, HCI could not perform; Hutchens no longer owned 51 percent of the station, while Hutchens claimed that Southern Nights had constantly changing financial asks.
 The deal fell apart in August, and HCI had to reestablish control of the station, dropping UPN programming for several days before it could be restored.

 MainStreet Broadcasting, a Pennsylvania management company with experience in turning around troubled TV stations, was brought in by the other stockholders in HCI to steady WGVP.
 Meanwhile, in September 2000—pursuant to early 1999 agreements between Southern Nights and HCI—SNE attempted to auction its rights to purchase Hutchens to the highest bidder on the steps of the Lowndes County courthouse.

 Hutchens resigned in October 2000, the same month three lawsuits between Hutchens Communications and Southern Nights were consolidated and assigned to a special master.

 In 2001, the call letters were changed to WVAG, and a new antenna was installed to improve coverage.
 Studios were relocated to new facilities, with cable company Mediacom occupying the Norman Drive building.
 By 2003, Broadcasting & Cable considered the station to be the third television station in the Albany market, along with NBC affiliate WALB-TV and Fox affiliate WFXL.
 Control of Hutchens Communications shifted from Gary Hutchens and Robert Lee Hutchens Jr. to Paul Shok and Donald W. Meinke; the company was renamed Padon Communications and then P.D.
 Communications.